-One component of being prepared is to check to see if you have adequate insurance to cover you financially if your home or contents are damaged or destroyed by a bushfire.
+With the extreme bushfire threat set to continue across Australia, the Insurance Council of Australia (ICA) has urged homeowners to check if they have adequate insurance to cover them financially in the event their home or contents are damaged or destroyed by a bushfire.

 Does your insurance include fire protection?